ShahbazCoder1/QuizBot/README.md

-# QuizBot
+# Quizly Bot

-This Python project is a simple quiz bot that allows users to take quizzes on various topics.
+Quizly Bot is a Telegram bot that allows users to take quizzes on various subjects and topics with adjustable difficulty levels.

 ```bash
   ____          _